 These are examples of quite precise, measurable requirements.
 They help the developers to choose an appropriate approach (saving your money from too much optimization or preventing very expensive modifications after going live).

-5. Freeze the schedule and budget and change the scope all the time
+5. You’ve frozen the schedule and budget and have been changing the scope all the time

 In project management, there is a concept called “project management golden triangle”.
 It’s a set of three basic constraints – scope, budget, and schedule.
 These constraints are bound together in a way in which changing one aspect always implies changes in others if the quality level is to be maintained.